Vyral/ed-karzai/_posts/2019-08-21-short-sales-and-foreclosures-differ-in-process-but-each-has-a-negative-impact-on-your-credit-.md

 **Both of these transactions will have a negative impact on your credit.** Short sales typically stay on a credit report for three years, while foreclosures stay on for five to seven years.
 During that time, it’s pretty much impossible for you to qualify for another loan to buy a home, so you’ll have to wait until either of these sales are removed from your credit report.&nbsp;

 As always, if you have any questions about this or any other real estate topic, don’t hesitate to reach out to me.
-I’d love to help you.
+I’d love to help you.&nbsp;